01 Jan Babies, microbes and health

 Gut microbes can affect the health of babies in amazing ways

 When a baby is born, doctors measure their height and weight, and within the next 1-2 days several tests are made to confirm the baby’s health.
-Now, in recent years, a whole new aspect of a baby’s health is being studied: gut microbes.
+In recent years, a whole new aspect of a baby’s health is being studied: gut microbes.

 Gut Microbiota at the start of life

-According to some studies, even before we are born, we may get exposed to the bacteria found inside our mum.
+The gut microbiota is composed of trillions of bacteria, viruses and fungi.
+These microbes influence multiple aspects of our body health, including metabolism, immune defence and brain function.
+Imbalances in the composition of gut microbes, called dysbiosis, have been linked to multiple diseases, including diabetes, obesity, allergies, cancer, chronic liver diseases and neurological disorders.
+Hence, it’s important to maintain a healthy gut microbiota.
+The process of forming your gut microbiota starts very early in life.
+According to some studies, even before we are born, we are exposed to the bacteria found inside our mother.
 However, research in this arena is still ongoing and there is some debate about the idea that bacteria found in the stools of newborn babies actually come from the mother, with some studies suggesting it may be due to contamination1-3.

 - Diet – The gut microbiota is differently affected by the baby’s type of feeding, i.e. whether babies are fed breastmilk, formula or weaned to solids4-5.